jblindsay/whitebox-tools/README.md

 - ***GaussianFilter***: Performs a Gaussian filter on an image.
 - ***HighPassFilter***: Performs a high-pass filter on an input image.
 - ***IntegralImage***: Transforms an input image (summed area table) into its integral image equivalent.
+- ***LaplacianOfGaussianFilter***: Performs a Laplacian-of-Gaussian (LoG) filter on an image.
 - ***MaximumFilter***: Assigns each cell in the output grid the maximum value in a moving window centred on each grid cell in the input raster.
-- ***LaplacianOfGaussianFilter***: Performs a Laplacian-of-Gaussian (LoG) filter on an image.
 - ***MeanFilter***: Performs a mean filter (low-pass filter) on an input image.
 - ***MinimumFilter***: Assigns each cell in the output grid the minimum value in a moving window centred on each grid cell in the input raster.
+- ***OlympicFilter***: erforms an olympic smoothing filter on an image.
 - ***RangeFilter***: Assigns each cell in the output grid the range of values in a moving window centred on each grid cell in the input raster.
 - ***StandardDeviationFilter***: Assigns each cell in the output grid the standard deviation of values in a moving window centred on each grid cell in the input raster.
 - ***TotalFilter***: Performs a total filter on an input image.